insure logo

 Key Takeaways

-• Homeowners insurance policies typically only cover roof leaks when they result from a covered peril, such as wind, hail or fire.
+• Homeowners insurance policies typically only cover roof leaks when they result from a covered peril, such as wind or hail.

 • Insurance companies might not want to insure your home if your roof is in poor condition or is 20+ years old without an inspection.